net-lisias-ksp/AviationLights/KNOWN_ISSUES.md

-# Aviation Lights :: Known Issues
+# Aviation Lights /L Unleashed :: Known Issues

 * On KSP 1.3.x and 1.4.0, there's a heavy Z fight on the light's lens.
 This is due the models being targeted to KSP >= 1.4.1 with `ModulePartVariants`.
 	+ Other than pretty annoying, it works fine.